 This section from TexasLawHelp's Disaster Manual contains information on replacing: financial documents, immunization records, deeds and mortgages, drivers licenses, SNAP benefit documents, immigration documents, Medicare/Medicade records, Social Security cards, passports, and wills/estate planning documents.

-This unit of the Department of State Health Services maintains vital records for the state of Texas, including: birth certificates, death certificates, marriage applications, and divorce records.
+This unit of the Department of State Health Services maintains vital records for the state of Texas, including birth and death certificates, marriage applications, and divorce records.
 Victims of Hurricane Harvey may qualify for a free replacement birth certificate.